ctaqvist/Knowit-NFK-25/Shared/communication-protocol.md

 The following commands are forceful and the sender fully controls the rovers response.

 `PIC` - Takes a picture
-`START-STREAM` - Connects to server and start the stream
+`START_STREAM` - Connects to server and start the stream
-`STOP-STREAM` - Stop streaming and close the connection to server
+`STOP_STREAM` - Stop streaming and close the connection to server
 `LIGHT_ON` - Turn on headlights
 `LIGHT_OFF` - Turn off headlights
 `BATTERY_LEVEL` - Reports current battery level as a float (0.0 to 1.0)